lastland/ClairvoyanceMonad/README.markdown

 # Reasoning about the garden of forking paths (artifact)

-This artifact contains the Coq formalization of the paper _Reasoning about the garden of forking paths_.
+This artifact contains the Coq formalization of the paper [_Reasoning about the Garden of Forking Paths_](https://doi.org/10.1145/3473585).

 The paper presents a novel and simple framework for formally reasoning about lazy computation costs based on a recent model of lazy evaluation: clairvoyant